 Random read operations allow the master to access any memory location in a random manner.
 To perform this type of read operation, first the word address must be set.
-This is done by sending the word address to the device as part of a write operation if extract microcontroller atmega8515L firmware.
+This is done by sending the word address to the device as part of a write operation.

 What sets a microcontroller apart from other processors are special circuits to deal with the needs of real-time applications.
 The PIC16F506 family of microcontrollers has a host of such features intended to maximize system reliability, minimize cost through elimination of external components, provide power saving operating modes and offer code protection.